KuruvillaJacob02/Sports_Club-Management/README.md

 The user will be able to edit detials of the members such as Phone number ,Address and the Facilities they wish to join
 ##### d)Delete member records:
-Upon entering the unique Alphanumeric code provided to each member, user can delete a member from the system **Note: If the member's fees is overdue, the deletion proccess will not take place [This functionality is yet to be implemented]**
+Upon entering the unique Alphanumeric code provided to each member, user can delete a member from the system

+**Note: If the member's fees is overdue, the deletion proccess will not take place**
 ##### e)Display all Member records:
 Self Explainatory
 ## 2) Access Fees file: